 - 1. TB and Brucellosis testing is not required for animals from TB-Accredited and Brucellosis-Free States and in-state animals. - 2.
 All goats and kids presented, regardless of age, must be individually listed and identified on the health certificate.
 All goats must be free of visual evidence of the following diseases and conditions: foot rot, mange, pinkeye, ringworm, warts, pox and open or draining wounds.
-All goats must also be free of sore mouth and scrapie exposure. - 3.
+All goats must also be free of soremouth and scrapie exposure. - 3.
 Based on the Federal Scrapie Eradication Program (FSEP), goats and sheep of any age or sex brought to show or exhibition from either out of state or within state must possess a USDA official individual identification tag or registry tattoo accompanied by current registration papers consistent with the requirements of the FSEP and the Massachusetts Emergency Order 1-AHO-06.
 Information is available from USDA-APHIS at 508-363-2290.

 E. Camelids (Llamas, Alpacas, etc.): See M.G.L. c.
 129 §2, M.G. l. c.
-131, §23, 321 CMR 9.02.
+131, §23 ,321 CMR 9.02

-- TB and Brucellosis testing is not required for animals from TB-Accredited and Brucellosis-Free States and in-state animals.
+1. TB and Brucellosis testing is not required for animals from TB-Accredited and Brucellosis-Free States or for in-state animals.
 Current brucellosis and TB status in the exhibitor's state can be obtained from the state veterinarian's office in each state.
-If the exhibitor's state is not TB-Accredited or Brucellosis-Free, then the exhibitor must call the Massachusetts Division of Animal Health for entry requirements (617-626-1795). - All Camelids originating from outside the Commonwealth are required to be tested for Blue Tongue.
-Exception: Animals from a USDA declared "Low Incident State" are exempt.
-New England and New York are low incident states. - 3.
-All animals must be free of visual evidence of the following diseases and conditions: foot rot, mange, pinkeye, ringworm, warts, pox and open or draining wounds.
+If the exhibitor's state is not TB-Accredited or Brucellosis-Free, then the exhibitor must contact MDAR for an entry permit.